nuttycream/deeznuts/content/posts/my-academic-magnum-opus.md

 </p>

 This is the very first instance of the bot that we drew up in class.
-Aptly nicknamed the omni-cake, because of our idea of sandwiching components in between layers.
-This served as an initial design idea, along with where to mount the sensors, motors, pi along with its components, and how it would traverse.
+Aptly nicknamed the _omni-cake_, because of the sandwiching components in between layers.
+This served as an initial design idea, along with where to mount the sensors, motors, pi and its components.
+You can also see how we started drafting ideas on how it would traverse.

 <p align="center">
 <img src="/images/615_Final_Proj.PNG" alt="chicken" style="width: 75%;">